mccabe082/4EdinburghCityCouncil/factual-inaccuracies-in-armours-report.md/ensuite.md

-# 3. Master Bedroom: EnSuite
+# 3. Third Floor Master Bedroom EnSuite
 # 3.1.
 Master Bedroom EnSuite: Doorframe
 Gaps in the doorframe timbers are now clearly visible.
 Since Mr Armour’s visit, cracking has increased at the door surround into the en-suite